harmony-one/x/progress/nagesh-mishra.md

+2024-03-14 Thu: Upgrade the "Voice AI" app to integrate Whisper functionality, streamline its interface to a single button, and deploy the updates for testing on TestFlight

+2024-03-13 Wed: React Native does not directly support drop caps.
+Currently, I am implementing customizations to achieve this effect.
+Fixed font issues and audio file lacking voice content are submitted to the Whisper API, the response from the API may differ.
+Deployed the updates to TestFlight.

 2024-03-12 Tue: The launch screen text was updated to "One (Voice) Map," including a correction to capitalize the first letter.
 These updates were then deployed to TestFlight.
 Additionally, I'm exploring alternative hot reload solutions beyond CodePush.